New Voters is a national student-led nonprofit registering first-time high school voters

 2) Through our network of high school student leaders, New Voters aims to make voter pre-registration and online voter registration legislation a reality.
 In addition to voter registration, New Voters wants to advance legislative reforms that protect and expand voting access, all while engaging young people in the civic advocacy process through civic engagement curriculum, outreach, and organizing.
 Within our focus states, we aim to work towards equal voting access policies and legislation that will expand youth voting rights.
 With a concentration on disenfranchised voters, we are working towards policies and education that will further voting rights.

 Since its inception in 2017, New Voters has established chapters at 300 high schools across the nation and in 2020, we civically engaged 50,000 high school students throughout the U.S. By 2022 we hope to establish 200 more high school chapters to organize a total of 500 recurring drives across the nation.
 During the 2020 Georgia runoff elections, we worked with the New Georgia Project to increase youth voter registration.
-We were recently recognized in the United Nations Youth Solutions Report for our work civically engaging the youth of America.
+We were recently recognized in the United Nations Youth Solutions Report for our work civically engaging the youth of America in 2020.
 Our growing reach will allow us to continue this work— registering and informing as many youth voters as possible — for years to come.

 New Voters' Impact